LambdaHack/LambdaHack/PLAYING.markdown

 --------

 The hero is not alone in the dungeon.
-Monsters roam the dark caves and crawl from damp holes all the time.
-While heroes pay attention to all other party members and take moves sequentially, one after another, monsters don't care where the other monsters are going and all move at once, sometimes colliding and hitting each other by mistake.
+Monsters roam the dark caves and crawl from damp holes day and night.
+While heroes pay attention to all other party members and take moves sequentially, one after another, monsters don't care about each other and all move at once, sometimes brutally colliding by mistake.

 When the hero bumps into a monster or a monster attacks the hero, melee combat occurs.
-The best weapon carried by each party is taken into account for calculating bonus damage.
-The total damage that the current hero can inflict is constantly displayed at the bottom of the screen.
-The total damage inflicted by a given monster may change as it finds and picks up new weapons.
+The best weapon carried by each opponent is taken into account for calculating bonus damage.
+The total damage the current hero can potentially inflict is displayed at the bottom of the screen.
+The total damage potential of a monster may change as it finds and picks up new weapons.
 Heroes and monsters running into another (with the Shift key) do not inflict damage, but change places.
-This gives the opponent a free blow, but improves tactical situation or aids escape.
+This gives the opponent a free blow, but can improve the tactical situation or aid escape.

-Throwing weapons wounds the affected targets, too, though you have to target a monster first (with the '*' key from the top row or numpad).
+Throwing weapons at targets wounds them, consuming the weapon in the process.
+You can target a monster with the '*' key from the top row or numpad.
-You can throw any object in your possession
+You may throw any object in your possession
-(press '*' for a non-standard choice) or on the floor (press '-'), though only objects of a few kinds inflict more than one hit point of damage.
+(press '*' for a non-standard choice) or on the floor (press '-'), though only objects of a few kinds inflict any damage.
 Whenever a monster or a hero hit points reach zero, the combatant dies.
 When the last hero dies, the game ends.